harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-deployment-faqs.md

 For non-trigger-based execution, you can use the expression \<+manifests.MANIFEST_ID.Helm.version> to reference the Helm chart version in your pipeline stage steps.
 The MANIFEST_ID is located in service.serviceDefinition.spec.manifests.manifest.identifier in the Harness service YAML.
 You can also use Harness variable expressions or runtime inputs to pass in the Helm chart version at execution.

-### Why one cannot configure multiple manifests in non-Helm environment ?
+### Why one cannot configure multiple manifests in non-Helm environment?

 At present, we only support Helm K8s and Helm deployments ( not charts as they are treated as artifacts) with multiple manifest services because , allowing for all swimlanes can cause a mega service that can deploy multiple applications and can cause problem in management of the same.